 What supplies do I need for Animation or Game Design, if any?

-For these courses, all you’ll need is your Adobe Creative Cloud account (which comes with registration to the program), access to Google Drive and a digital tablet.
+For these courses, all you’ll need is your Adobe Creative Cloud account (which comes with registration to the program), access to a Laptop (Windows 10 macOS v10.13 through v10.15.), Google Drive, and a digital tablet (ex: Wacom, Huion).

 We know many students already own tablets but if you do not, we recommend this cost-effective solution from Huion, which will have all the functionality you need for these courses.
 Please note the delivery time required for shipment and plan to make your purchase prior to the start of classes so that you are prepared for the first day.
 Contact the Continuing Education Office at firstname.lastname@example.org if you have any questions about obtaining this item.